-- i) Forward of the collision bulkhead. - ii) A position where damage from the elements may occur. - iii) On or above cargo tanks on tankers; slop tanks; or other tanks containing explosive or hazardous cargoes. - iv) Near the steeply overhanging portions of the hull aft. - v) A position that would result in the liferaft being in the vicinity of the vessels propeller or other propulsive device when lowered.
+- i) Forward of the collision bulkhead. - ii) A position where damage from the elements may occur. - iii) On or above cargo tanks on tankers; slop tanks; or other tanks containing explosive or hazardous cargoes. - iv) Near the steeply overhanging portions of the hull aft. - v) A position that would result in the liferaft being in the vicinity of the vessel's propeller or other propulsive device when lowered.

-Means shall be provided to ensure that the stowage positions of liferafts, the launching devices (where fixed launching devices are used), and the areas of water into which the liferafts will be deployed shall be sufficiently illuminated during assembly, embarkation, launching; and retrieval in accordance with NSCV Part C, Subsection 5B, Chapter 5: Emergency Electrical Installations.
+Means shall be provided to ensure that the stowage positions of liferafts, the launching devices (where fixed launching devices are used), and the areas of water into which the liferafts will be deployed shall be sufficiently illuminated during assembly, embarkation, launching; and retrieval in accordance with the requirements for emergency electrical installations in NSCV Part C, Subsection 5B.

-3.12.4 Operating instructions
+4.5.4 Operating instructions